milad-4274/genai_capstone_project/flow.md

     "transportation": [
       {
         "mode": "Flight",
         "description": "Flights with one or more stops.
-Look for options with KLM, Qatar Airways or Aegean Airlines...", "cost": "Approximately $740 - $1020 USD for round trip."
+Look for options with KLM, Qatar Airways or Aegean Airlines...
+[Truncated]", "cost": "Approximately $740 - $1020 USD for round trip."
       }
     ]